Primary-age students love learning through songs!

 Next we made fresh squeezed orange juice.
 I cut the oranges in half and the students got to press half of an orange onto the citrus juicer as it spun around.
 This is definitely easier to use than a hand press or handheld juicer.
 They each got about a 1/4 cup of juice, since we talked about how even though we didn’t add any sugar to our juice, that fruit juice has natural sugars and we don’t want to drink too much; this is only a treat.
 The kids had fun using the juicer.

 The last thing we did was a lesson idea from my colleague Mel.
-We read the story Gregory the Terrible Eater (click here to see the book on Amazon).
+We read the story Gregory the Terrible Eater.
 Then students wrote on writing paper about healthy and unhealthy foods.
 You could have them write a five sentence paragraph (maybe using the 4-Square method to plan it out) or sentence frames with a word bank.
 Then I gave them cut outs of fruits and veggie clipart from EduClips and they glued torn paper on top to create a collage.
 We added a little crayon-colored image of Gregory as a finishing touch (my colleague drew his outline).
 They came out beautiful!

 My colleague Mel's pineapple example